La’Quetta Small Meets Challenges as Atlantic City HS Principal, First Lady

 READ: Camden Enrollment Assists Families

-Then, she was thrust into the role of first lady for the city when her husband Marty Small Sr. was elevated to mayor when Frank Gilliam resign on federal fraud charges.
+She was then thrust into the role of first lady for the city when her husband Marty Small Sr. was elevated to mayor when Frank Gilliam resign on federal fraud charges.

-Then the hard part – the coronavirus pandemic hit, closing Atlantic City High School physically and moving instruction online in an unprecedented times for education not just around the country but around the world.
+Then the hard part — the coronavirus pandemic hit, closing Atlantic City High School physically and moving instruction online in an unprecedented time for education, not just around the country, but around the world.

-Small, though, took every challenge head-on and she created her on path in Viking Land and within her own family.
+Small, though, took every challenge head-on and created her own path in Viking Land and within her own family.

 “Leading a school during a pandemic was the most challenging task in my 21-year experience as an educator,” Small said.
 “There were so many unknowns and uncertainties during that time and even now as we’re planning to reopen.
 During remote learning, our staff worked tirelessly to maintain the connection with students and colleagues during a frightful time in our school history.